 - Do you have a dedicated IP address to avoid getting blacklisted?

 - Do they support SSH/SFTP/FTPS as a means of transferring data over an encrypted channel so that data can’t be easily intercepted?

 Avoid Using Nulled Themes or Plugins

 Nulled themes and plugins are premium themes and plugins that are offered for free on sites that may look legitimate but usually contain malicious code.
 Once installed, they will infect your site and any other sites hosted in the same account.
 Always source your plugins and themes from the original developers, a reputable marketplace, or the wordpress.org directory.

 This is very often ignored… PHP is the coding language WordPress is built on, and its version is set at the server-level by your hosting company.
 The minimum version of PHP required by WordPress is 5.6, but this is fraught with security risks, so much so that many eCommerce plugins require at least PHP 7.0 – preferably 7.2 – to perform properly.
 Updating to at least PHP 7.4 is highly recommended.
 It delivers a huge performance increase – up to 3 or 4 times faster than older versions – plus it provides the latest security features.
-PHP is continually being updated, so it’s a good idea to stay informed.
+Failure to keep PHP updated can also result in WordPress plugins not updating.
+PHP is continually being updated, so it’s a good idea to stay current.

 Backup Your Website